LIANGYIXUAN3335/ETL-off-an-SQS-Queue/readme.md

 - Polls messages from a standard AWS SQS queue in batches of 10 messages per iteration.
 - Extracts message body, parses JSON data, and loads into a dataframe.
+- Filter data to get the valid messages.
 - Masks IP and Device ID fields using SHA256 hashing.
 - Stores the processed data in the `user_logins` table in PostgreSQL.
 - Deletes processed messages from the queue.